 A vertex $v$ of a ribbon graph $G$ is a \emph{separating vertex} if there are non-trivial ribbon subgraphs $P$ and $Q$ of $G$ such that $(V(G),E(G))=(V(P)\cup V(Q),E(P)\cup E(Q))$, and $E(P)\cap E(Q)=\emptyset$ and $V(P)\cap V(Q)=\{v\}$.
 In this case we write $G=P\oplus Q$.
 Let $A\subseteq E(G)$.
 Then we say that $A$ defines a \emph{plane-biseparation} of $G$ if all of the components of $G\ba A$ and $G\ba (E(G)-A)$ are plane and every vertex of $G$ that is incident with edges in $A$ and edges in $E(G)-A$ is a separating vertex of $G$. \begin{example} For the ribbon graph $G$ of Figure~\ref{f1a}, $v$ is a separating vertex with $P$ and $Q$ the subgraphs induced by edges $1, \ldots, 5$ and by $6,7,8$. $G$ admits plane-biseparations.
-The edge sets $\{1,6,7\}$, $\{2,6,7\}$, $\{2,3,4,5,8\}$, and $\{1,3,4,5,8\}$ are exactly those that define plane-biseparations. $G^A$ is plane if and only if $A$ is one of these four sets. \end{example} In~\cite{Mo5}, the following rough structure theorem was given: \begin{theorem} Let $G$ be a ribbon graph.
+The edge sets $\{1,6,7\}$, $\{2,6,7\}$, $\{2,3,4,5,8\}$, and $\{1,3,4,5,8\}$ are exactly those that define plane-biseparations. $G^A$ is plane if and only if $A$ is one of these four sets. \end{example} In~\cite{Mo5}, the following rough structure theorem was given: \begin{theorem}[(Moffatt~\cite{Mo5})] Let $G$ be a ribbon graph.
 Then the partial dual $G^A$ is a plane graph if and only if $A$ defines a plane-biseparation of $G$. \end{theorem}